atSCM/ts-demo/README.md

 >
 > **Note that this is work in progress**

+TypeScript support for atscm is still in a very early stage.
+See [atscm/atscm#407](https://github.com/atSCM/atscm/issues/407) for more details.

 ## How it works

 In order to get atscm to transpile TypeScript files, we need to do the following: